The Chow ring of the stack of hyperelliptic curves of odd genus

-Observe that the two classes were not symmetric with respect to $\lambda_i$ but they become so when combined together, precisely how we expected.
-In order to find the coefficients $\beta_1,\beta_2$ and $\beta_3$ we have to put this expression in its canonical form, substituting $t^3$ with $-c_3-c_2t-c_1t^2$.
-In the end we obtain

-Substituting $s=c_1=0$ and $2c_3=0$, we obtain $\beta_1=(4n-2)h_n$, $\beta_2=2h_n^2-2n(n-1)c_2$ and $\beta_3=0$.
-This proves proposition \ref{pr:im_pi_1}. \begin{rmk} The content of proposition \ref{pr:im_pi_1} could also have been deduced by \cite{FulViv}*{proposition 5.2}, expoloiting the usual commutative diagrams of equivariant Chow rings.
-Nevertheless, we preferred to give an indipendent proof of this fact. \end{rmk} \begin{cor} The Chow ring of $\cl{H}_g$ is a quotient of the ring \end{cor} \begin{proof} The only thing we need to prove is that $p_n(-2\tau)$ is contained in the ideal above.
+Combining \cite{FulViv}*{lemma 3.1} with the diagrams above we obtain: \begin{lm} The ideal ${\rm im}(i_*)$ is the sum of the ideals ${\rm im}(\pi'_{s*})$, and these ideals are equal to ${\rm im}(\pi_{s*})$ via the isomorphisms of the diagrams above. \end{lm} In particular, lemma \ref{lm:chow_envelope} and \cite{FulViv}*{prop.
+5.2} imply: \begin{prop} We have ${\rm im}(\pi'_{1*})=(2h_n^2-2n(n-1)c_2,(4n-2)h_n)$. \end{prop} \begin{rmk} The content of proposition \ref{pr:im_pi_1} can be proved without relying on \cite{FulViv}*{prop.
+5.2}.
+In order to make the present work shorter, we decided not to write here the alternative proof, which can be found in the author's Ph.D. thesis \cite{Dil}. \end{rmk} \begin{cor} The Chow ring of $\cl{H}_g$ is a quotient of the ring \end{cor} \begin{proof} The only thing we need to prove is that $p_n(-2\tau)$ is contained in the ideal above.
 This works exactly as in \cite{FulViv}*{proposition 6.4}. \end{proof} The next section will be devoted to check if there are other relations in the Chow ring of $\cl{H}_g$, or if they all come from the pullback to $A^*_{\GLt\times\Gm}(V_n)$ of ${\rm im}(\pi'_{1*})$.